sigalor/whatsapp-web-reveng/README.md

 ### Rust

-With [whatsappweb-rs](https://github.com/wiomoc/whatsappweb-rs), @wiomoc created a WhatsApp Web client in Rust.
+With [whatsappweb-rs](https://github.com/wiomoc/whatsappweb-rs), [wiomoc](https://github.com/wiomoc) created a WhatsApp Web client in Rust.

 ### Go

-@Rhymen created [go-whatsapp](https://github.com/Rhymen/go-whatsapp), a Go package that implements the WhatsApp Web API.
+[Rhymen](https://github.com/Rhymen) created [go-whatsapp](https://github.com/Rhymen/go-whatsapp), a Go package that implements the WhatsApp Web API.

+### Clojure

+[vzaramel](https://github.com/vzaramel) created [whatsappweb-clj](https://github.com/vzaramel/whatsappweb-clj), a Clojure library the implements the WhatsApp Web API.

 ## Application architecture
 The project is organized in the following way.
 Note the used ports and make sure that they are not in use elsewhere before starting the application.